Drew Sarich: Biography

 In Summer 2006, Sarich took over for Rodney Hicks in the Off-Broadway show Jacques Brel is Alive and Well and Living in Paris, starring alongside Robert Cuccioli Natascia Diaz and Gay Marshall.

 Sarich played the role of Grantaire (as well as the Innkeeper and a worker) in the Broadway revival of Les Misérables from October 2006 through the beginning of July 2007, understudying the roles of Enjolras and Javert.
 Later in July, following Alexander Gemignani's departure from the show, Sarich was chosen to take over the production's lead role of Jean Valjean until October 2007, when he traded locales with West End veteran John Owen-Jones.
 Sarich began as the West End Valjean on October 22, 2007, and Owen-Jones had his Broadway premiere as Valjean on October 23.
 Sarich's run in the London production ended on November 8, 2008.

-Sarich has frequently performed as Jesus as well as Judas in Jesus Christ Superstar in numerous theaters in Austria and Germany.
+Sarich has frequently performed the roles of Jesus and Judas in Jesus Christ Superstar in numerous theaters in Austria and Germany.

 2009 – 2010 Sarich premiered in the title role of Rudolf – Affaire Mayerling at the Raimund Theater in Vienna.

 Sarich took over as Graf von Krolock in the Vienna production of Tanz der Vampire.
 He made his debut on 6 November 2010 and played the role until 2012 and then again in 2017 and 2018 in Vienna.

 In 2011, he took on the role of Curtis Shank in the musical rendition of Sister Act in Vienna.

 From 2012 to 2015 Sarich performed the title role in the world premiere of Rocky das Musical in Hamburg.

-In October 2013, he starred in a Vienna concert version of Andrew Lloyd Webber's Love Never Dies, translated entirely in German, as The Phantom.
+In October 2013, he starred as The Phantom in a German-translated concert rendition of Andrew Lloyd Webber's Love Never Dies in Vienna.

 In, 2015 he performed with Alfie Boe in Classic Quadrophenia – The Who at the Konzerthaus in Vienna.

 In 2016, Sarich played the role of Ché in Evita in Vienna's Ronacher theater.
 He played Jamie in The Last Five Years in Vienna in between 2018 and 2019.
 From 2017 until 2022 he played Antonio Vivaldi in Vivaldi – The Fifth Season / Vivaldi – Die fünfte Jahreszeit at the Volksoper Vienna.
 The composer Christian Kolonovits created this Ba-Rock Musical having Drew Sarich in mind for the role.

-Between 2018 and 2023, Sarich played various roles at the Volksoper Vienna: Robert Baker in Wonderful Town, Daddy Brubeck in Sweet Charity, The Wolf/Cinderella's Prince in Into the Woods and Albin/Zaza in La Cage aux Folles.
+Between 2018 and 2026, Sarich played various roles at the Volksoper Vienna: Robert Baker in Wonderful Town, Daddy Brubeck in Sweet Charity, The Wolf/Cinderella's Prince in Into the Woods, Albin/Zaza in La Cage aux Folles and Benjamin Stone in Follies.

-In 2023, Sarich starred as Hedwig in Hedwig and the Angry Inch at the Vindobona in Vienna, as Jesus in Jesus Christ Superstar at the Raimund Theater in Vienna, and as Albin/Zaza in La Cage aux Folles in Vienna.
+Since 2023, Sarich regularly stars as Hedwig in Hedwig and the Angry Inch at the Vindobona in Vienna.

-2024 he received the German Musical Award as best main actor for his role as Juanita in Kasimir und Karoline at the Staatsoper Hannover.
+In 2024, he received the German Musical Award as best main actor for his role as Juanita in Kasimir und Karoline at the Staatsoper Hannover.

+In 2026 he sang Amanda in the English version of Amanda, The Night before me, composed by Rory Six, at Theater Spittelberg in Vienna.